New York Criminal Justice Agency

 The Position

-Working closely with and reporting to the Executive Director of Supervised Release, the Director of Court Operations and Program Administration will oversee the day-to-day operations of the Supervised Release program, with a focus on strategic leadership, operational execution, staff development, and data analytics.
-They will supervise a high-performing team of 2, and provide indirect supervision of 173 staff, ensuring staff are well-trained and empowered to act as confident experts in court, and creating structures for accountability and professional growth.
+Working closely with and reporting to the Executive Director of Supervised Release, the Director of Court Operations and Program Administration will oversee the day-to-day operations of the Supervised Release program, with a focus on strategic leadership, operational execution, and staff development.
+They will directly supervise a high-performing team of 2, and provide indirect supervision of 30 staff, ensuring staff are well-trained and empowered to act as confident experts in court, and creating structures for accountability and professional growth.
 This person will maintain strong relationships with a wide range of partners—from judges to defense attorneys and assistant district attorneys to internal teams—adapting their approach based on audience, goals, and context.
-They will also play a key role in interpreting program data to identify patterns, surface insights, and shape the ongoing evolution of the program through strategic analysis and continuous improvement.
+They will serve as a key strategic partner in shaping the ongoing evolution of the program through strategic analysis and continuous improvement.

 ROLE OVERVIEW